Let’s Talk About High Cholesterol

 Bile Acid Sequestrants

-A 2015 review article of studies with more than 7,000 patients noted that bile acid sequestrants lowered LDL cholesterol by more than 20 points and appeared to significantly lower the risk of heart disease.
+In a review and meta-analysis of studies including more than 7,000 patients, the authors noted that bile acid sequestrants lowered LDL cholesterol by more than 20 points on average and appeared to significantly lower the risk of developing heart disease.

 Heartburn